Help a Marine Archaeologist search for the Lost City of Atlantis

 Discover a Journey through Ancient Greek Mythology that leads you to the location of the lost city of Atlantis.

 • Three postings packed full of realistic artefacts and documents that make you feel like a genuine detective.

-• Can be played by one or more investigators making it an excellent gift for one child or the whole family to play.
+• Can be played by one or more investigators.

-• Reveal your identity as the sender at the start – if it’s a Birthday gift, or at the end – to keep them in suspense.
+• Reveal your identity as the sender at the start (if it’s a gift) or at the end – to keep them in suspense.

 It all starts with an unexpected letter from the Custodian of Unsolved Mysteries.

 You have been nominated to help investigate one of our unsolved mysteries.